The Three Planning Levels

 The level of detail increases, as we move down from the vision to the tactics: Whereas the vision is typically captured by a brief statement, the strategy communicates different aspects including the market or market segment targeted, the product price and the channels, and the product’s unique selling points (USP’s).
-The tactics go further by describing the product details employing, for instance, user stories, design sketches, scenarios, and storyboards, as the following picture shows:
+The tactics go further by describing the product details employing, for instance, user stories, design sketches, scenarios, and storyboards.

 Product planning starts with creating a vision: an overarching, shared goal that guides people.
 A sample vision from my own company is: “Grow Pichler Consulting without increasing headcount.”
 This vision may not sound mega exciting but it is very helpful for my team and me: It guides our work and focuses our efforts.
 Note that the sample vision doesn’t mention a specific product or service.
 It rather states a business goal.
 How the goal is realised is captured in the product strategy.

 The product strategy is the path chosen to realise the vision.
 Without a strategy, making the right decisions about the product details is difficult: the functionality, the design, and the non-functional properties the product should exhibit.
 Having a strategy in place also prevents me from getting lost in the details.

 I find it helpful to capture the target group, the needs addressed, the key features of the product, and the desired business benefits in the product strategy.
 But you may want to add the product price, the channels, the main competitors, and other important business model elements to characterise your strategy more comprehensively.
 As the strategy is a path to the vision, it may turn out to be wrong.
 This is particularly likely when a new product is created.
 Changing the strategy is also called a pivot.